BishanAdiptha/Voice-Over-IP/README.md

 Note:
-  Passowrds and the login details in the report
+  Passowrds and the login details in the report.

   All routers are configured to accept SSH only (no Telnet or manual).